 When Under The Tuscan Sun came out in 2003, I was 25, and I remember kind of wanting to see it, but feeling that it was for older women.
 That feeling didn’t always stop me from seeing movies I wanted to see–for instance, I sat in a theater of seventy-somethings watching the 2004 Cole Porter biopic De-Lovely–but in this case, I think a part of me thought I should save this movie for a time in my life when I needed it.

 Well, my two readers, that time has come.
-I’m 40, and I spent the past six weeks cooped up in a virus-ridden apartment with a six-year-old, a one-year-old, and an unfinished novel manuscript.
+I’m 40, and I spent the past six weeks cooped up in a virus-ridden apartment with two small children and an unfinished novel manuscript.
 (The second unfinished novel to take up residence in my laptop in the past few years.)
 One night, I was perusing HBO’s offerings and I saw beautiful Diane Lane and a bouquet of yellow sunflowers.
-I thought, that is exactly what I need: beautiful Diane, sunflowers, Tuscany, and a serious real estate makeover.
+I thought, that is exactly what I need: Diane, flower gardens, Tuscany, and a serious real estate makeover.
 Continue reading “The Two Movies That Got Me Through January”

 I was struggling to find a photo for this post, so I decided to find a happy one, of a woman directing a movie–Patty Jenkins, with Gal Gadot, on the set of Wonder Woman.